KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

   -  Understand how to structure an array job script
   -  Submit an array job
   -  Monitor the status of your jobs
+- 📊Run an interactive job and view .html files
+  -  Request an interactive shell
+  -  Load modules using the command line
+  -  Run a job using the command line
+  -  Download files from the HPC to your local computer

 ### Resources
 - Clean example script: [FastP_practice_clean.sh](FastP_practice_clean.sh).